obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/About Formats.md

   - `[priority:: high] [repeat:: every day when done]`
   - `[start:: 2023-04-05] [scheduled:: 2023-04-06] [due:: 2023-04-07]`
   - `[created:: 2023-04-03] [completion:: 2023-04-08]`
-  - **Note:** do read the documentation, as there are some important differences between Tasks and Dataview interpretations.
+  - **Note:** do read this format's documentation, as there are some important differences between Tasks and Dataview interpretations.

-## Impact of format on Tasks behaviour
+## Impact of non-default formats on Tasks behaviour

+> [!Warning]
+> In this initial support for multiple formats, **Tasks only supports reading and writing one format at a time**.
+>
+> If you select Dataview format, Tasks will no longer read any of its own Emoji signifiers (until you change the format back to Tasks again).
+>
+> We are tracking this in [issue #1891](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1891), and Tasks will taught to *read* all supported formats in a future release.

-### Where the chosen format is used
+### Tasks features that respect the chosen format

 The chosen file format determines how the Tasks plugin reads and writes task data.

-The following facilities **use** the chosen format:
+The following facilities use the chosen format:

+- **Reading and writing of Task lines**
+  - These will **only** use the chosen format.
 - **Live Preview**
 - The [[Create or edit Task]] modal saves the task in the chosen format
   - Note that, while editing a task, it shows the current values in the default (Emoji) format, though.
 - [[Auto-Suggest]]
-  - Note that, for dataview format, the user is required to first type the chosen brackets - `[]` or `()` - and then start typing to chose a field to insert in the brackets.
+  - Note that, for dataview format, you should first type the chosen brackets - `[]` or `()` - and then start typing to choose a field to insert in the brackets.

-### Where the default format is NOT used
+### Tasks features that don't respect the chosen format

-In this early support for multiple formats, the following facilities currently **ignore** the chosen format and instead use the default emoji format:
+In this early support for multiple formats, the following facilities don't (yet) use the chosen format and instead use the default (Emoji) format:

 - **Reading mode**
   - When viewing a note containing task lines in Reading mode, the task data is shown with Emojis, irrespective of the user's selected task format.